 Air quality is the fifth factor.
 In many parts of the world, keeping your home free from pollutions is a big issue.
 And since we spend so much time in bed, it's more important in the sleeping area.
 A fan, an AC unit, an air purifier or some green plants (preferably aloe vera or spider plant) make a big difference.
 It's also important to make sure that the air in the sleeping area isn't too humid.
 Too much humidity prevents moisture evaporating from our body, making us feel uncomfortably hot and sticky.

-Last but not least – colours and furnishings.
+Last but not least – colours.
 As you might know, colours affect our mind in different ways.
 The best, as in the most relaxing, bedroom colours are blue, yellow and green.
 The least favourable alternative for good sleep?
 Purple.